 Pesticide Exposure in Children

 Think of the pesticide exposure that these children are getting.
-And we worry about our children eating the blueberries that we buy at the store because they aren’t organic?
+And we worry about our children eating the blueberries that we buy at the store because they aren’t organic (and seriously, I can’t give up my blueberry puff pastry tarts!)?
 What of the children who spend 10 hours a day laboring in these fields?

 The ones actually doing the spraying?
 Think of their exposure to these harmful chemicals!

 What Can You Do?

 Concerned about child labor and your groceries?
 Consider shopping small and supporting local farmers that you know and trust.